Deliverability 20 min read

 Best practice: Start with p=none to monitor, then gradually move to quarantine and eventually reject as you confirm legitimate sending is working.

 If you're sending from a new domain or IP address, you need to "warm it up" before sending at volume.
+Make sure your domain setup is complete first.
 Email providers are suspicious of new senders and will throttle or block emails from domains without an established sending history.

 When Gmail, Microsoft, or other providers see a new domain suddenly sending thousands of emails, their spam filters go on high alert.
-The domain has no reputation—it could be a spammer.
+The domain has no reputation, so it could be a spammer.

 Domain warming builds your sender reputation gradually by: